 A. There is a Notice of Withdraw form that you will be required to complete at the Elections Office.
 This must be done before the close of nominations on July 27, 2018 at 2 p.m.

-For any additional questions, please contact the Corporate Services Department
+For further information, please contact Town Hall and direct your inquiry to the Corporate Services Department